-- 2. Stir in 150 g (chilled) yoghurt. - 3.
+- 2. Stir in 150 g (chilled) yogurt. - 3.
 Pour into cups or small jars and cover with cling film. - Place the cups or jars onto the cooking compartment floor and use the settings indicated in the table. - 5.
-After making the yoghurt, leave it to cool in the refrigerator.
+After preparation, leave the yogurt to cool in the refrigerator.

-Dish Accessories Shelf position Type of heating Tempera- ture in °C Cooking time in hours Yogurt Individual moulds Cooking compart- ment floor 8 40-45 8-9
+Dish Accessories Shelf position Type of heating Tempera- ture in °C Cooking time in hours Yogurt Individual moulds Cooking compart- ment floor ® 40-45 8-9

-Eco heating functions
+Eco types of heating

-Hot air eco and Top/bottom heating eco are intelligent heating functions that allow you to gently cook meat, fish and baked items.
+Hot air eco and Top/bottom heating eco are intelligent heating types for the gentle preparation of meat, fish and pastries.
 The appliance optimally controls the supply of energy to the cooking compartment.
-The food is cooked in phases using residual heat.
+The food is prepared in phases using residual heat.
 This means that it remains more succulent and browns less.
-Depending on the method of preparation and the type of food, it is possible to save energy.
-If you open the appliance door before the food has finished cooking or if you preheat the appliance, you may not be able to achieve this result.
+Energy can be saved, depending on the preparation and food.